dart-lang/sdk/pkg/dev_compiler/README.md

 DDC is still in a very early stage as highlighted by our choice of ES6.
 ES6 itself is in active development across all modern browsers, but at various stages of support:
 [kangax.github.io/compat-table/es6](https://kangax.github.io/compat-table/es6/).

-We are initially targeting the subset of ES6 supported in Chrome Canary.
+We are targeting the subset of ES6 supported in Chrome.

 To try out DDC and/or give feedback, please read our [usage](https://github.com/dart-lang/dev_compiler/blob/master/USAGE.md) page.